On Pakistan’s #MeToo reckoning

 It is easy to yell “why don’t take it to the courts?” in the face of every woman that gathers the courage to share her story.
 But that is not only insensitive to the victims but also a sign of ignorance.

-Bill Cosby’s first trail failed to get a conviction.
+Bill Cosby’s first trial failed to get a conviction.
 Woody Allen’s case wasn’t prosecuted because of the “fragility of the child victim” despite his behavior being described as “grossly inappropriate” by the judge.

 Larry Nassar was cleared of child molestation accusations in 2014 before he was sentenced to 175 years in prison in 2018 on the same account.